-Customers appreciate the flexibility and convenience of multi-channel returns.
-A choice of options will encourage repeat business, and the opportunity to demonstrate how a product works may also avoid a return.
+Customers appreciate the flexibility and convenience of multichannel returns.
+A choice of options will encourage repeat business.
+The opportunity to demonstrate how a product works may also avoid a return.

 3).
 Make your returns policy easy to find

-You can usually find the eCommerce returns policy via a link in the footer of the website.
+You can usually locate the eCommerce returns policy via a link in the footer of the website.
 As this is standard practice, the majority of consumers will expect to find it here.
-What’s important to bear in mind is how the returns policy can influence a purchase decision, particularly in cases where customers aren’t 100% sure about the product in the first place.
+What’s important to remember is how the returns policy can influence a purchase decision, particularly in cases where customers aren’t 100% sure about the product in the first place.

 4).
 Free returns

-Of course, there are costs involved if you offer free returns, but these costs need to be weighed against the extra conversions it brings, and the potential boost to retention rates.
+Of course, free returns come at a cost.
+These costs need to be weighed against the extra conversions it brings, and the potential boost to retention rates.

 Charlton references Zapoos’ strategy of free and easy returns.
 The company discovered that customers buying its more expensive shoes have a 50% return rate.
 In fact, the people who regularly return items can be some of their best customers.